Indemos/Distribution/README.md

 - Random placement of virtual actors within a cluster
 - Ability to create multiple instances of the same type of actor using unique ID
 - Ability to override any layer, including protocol, actor placement and activation strategy, discovery, etc
-- No binary serialization or 3rd party serializtion libraries
+- No dangerous binary serialization or 3rd party serializtion libraries
 - Simple C# POCO classes for messages, no attributes or other decorators
 - Process messages using the same or multiple actor classes with `[Subscription]` attribute
 - Kestrel server middleware to process message queries